-I've got lots of people to thank.
-First, Celestie for introducing me to the gloriousness that is Fifi LaFolle, who is canon.
+A/N Thanks to Celestie for introducing me to the gloriousness that is Fifi LaFolle, who is canon.
 I first saw her in Bathing in Roses, where a character has the most delicious rant on trite romances.
 Also Rita/Llyralen for the shirt and sweat fangirl.
-If you don't know her, she's kind of super glorious.
-Writes my fav rom-com After Hours and is my eternal inspiration for writing and graphics.
-And of course, Sarah Palin for inspiring the comment on Russia because the world needs more jokes about Russians.
-And you guys, who keep reading despite my inability to make my characters shut up ♥
+If you don't know her, she writes my fav rom-com After Hours and is my eternal inspiration for writing and graphics.
+And of course, Sarah Palin for inspiring the comment on Russia.

 "What?
 No comeback?
 You could be brilliant, Fitzgerald.
 You're clever.
 But you choose to roll in the mud and I've got no respect for that."